tdulcet/Server-Status/README.md

 * Days left until certificate expiration
 * SSL/TLS version
 * HTTP status code
-* HTTP major version
+* HTTP version

-Hover over the toolbar icon to see a tooltip with the HTTP status line, IP address, Server location, Certificate issuer and expiration date and HSTS status.
+Hover over the toolbar icon to see a tooltip with the HTTP status line, IP address, Server location, Certificate issuer and expiration date, SSL/TLS protocol and HSTS status.

 To monitor the status of one or more servers, please see the [Remote Servers Status Monitoring](https://github.com/tdulcet/Remote-Servers-Status) script.